BRAIN-TO/xnat_utilities/README.md

 # xnat_utilities
 Code base for XNAT applications \
 Instructions are based on Ubuntu 20.04.5 LTS \
-Remember to change every field with <> below according to your own directory structure.
+Remember to change every field with <> below according to your own situation.

 ## Prerequisite